Business Valuation for IRS Form 706

 Common Mistakes to Avoid

 Filing Form 706 can be a daunting task, and common mistakes can lead to significant consequences.
 One prevalent error is undervaluing or overvaluing assets within the estate.
 Accurate asset valuation is crucial, as incorrect estimates can lead to IRS scrutiny or result in an overpayment of taxes.
-Ensuring that each asset is assessed at its fair market value, as defined by the IRS, can prevent such issues.
+Assessing each asset at its IRS-defined fair market value helps you prevent such issues.

 Missing deadlines is another common pitfall.
-Estate and GST taxes must be paid within nine months of the decedent’s death, and failing to meet this deadline can result in penalties.
+You must pay estate and GST taxes within nine months of the decedent’s death; missing this deadline can result in penalties.
 Executors must be aware of all filing requirements and deadlines to ensure the timely submission of the estate tax return.

 Additionally, incomplete or inaccurate documentation can cause delays and complications.
-Executors must ensure that all necessary documents, such as appraisals, debt proofs, and previous gift tax returns, are included and accurately reflect the estate’s financial situation.
+Executors must include all necessary documents, such as appraisals, debt proofs, and previous gift tax returns, and ensure they accurately reflect the estate’s financial situation.
 Proper documentation is essential for the IRS to verify the information provided on Form 706.

 Avoiding these mistakes involves seeking professional assistance and conducting thorough reviews of the estate tax return before submission.
 Ensuring accuracy and completeness facilitates a smoother filing process and minimizes the risk of errors and penalties.